vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 9. Frequency of Ride per hour by day of the week

 On weekdays, there is a notable increase in rides during the morning (7 am to 9 am) and another peak in the evening (4 pm to 6 pm).
-This pattern indicates that members use bikes for daily commuting to and from work, displaying consistent behavior throughout the weekdays.
+This pattern indicates that members use bikes for daily commuting to and from work, displaying consistent behaviour throughout the weekdays.
 In contrast, weekends show a marked difference between members and casual riders.
 Casual riders demonstrate a substantial increase in bike usage on Saturdays and Sundays, indicating a preference for other activities.

 ![Demand per hour by day of the week](Output/Images/Demand per hour by day of th week.png)